brian-chilin/fetcherr/README.md

 This would work particularly nice if you could trigger only after reading the descriptions of commits and looking for a keyword.

-Example using curl: curl -i -X POST http://ip:9000/my_url -H "key: my_key" Another alternative to using GH workflows would be to just leave this as a script somewhere.
+Example using curl: curl -i -X POST http://ip:9000/my_url -H "key: my_key"

+**Another alternative to using GH workflows would be to just leave this as a script somewhere that is quick to execute.**

 Generate a token at https://github.com/settings/tokens for the value of "gh_token"